TED 2023: Production

 As a part of the viral marketing for the 2012 science fiction film Prometheus, several short films revolving around the film's characters in the years preceding the events of the film were released, the first of which, TED 2023, would star Guy Pearce as Peter Weyland, following him delivering a speech about his vision for the future at a futuristic vision of a TED conference, an annual technology and design event held in Long Beach, California, in 2023.
 The segment was conceived and designed by Ridley Scott and Damon Lindelof, and directed by Scott's son, Luke.
 The production was made in collaboration with, and made available through TED because Lindelof wanted to introduce new audiences to the conference itself, having felt "it would be really cool to have one of the characters from the movie give a TED Talk".
 Lindelof said that the scene takes place in a futuristic stadium because "a guy like Peter Weyland—whose ego is just massive, and the ideas that he's advancing are nothing short of hubris—that he'd basically say to TED, 'If you want me to give a talk, I'm giving it in Wembley Stadium.

 TED community director Tom Rielly helped the film's producers gain approval for the use of the TED brand, which had not previously been used for promotional purposes.
 Rielly was involved in designing the 2023 conference, and said that the association generated millions of unique visits to the TED website.
 The video's release was accompanied by a fictional TED blog about the 2023 conference and a tie-in website for the fictional Weyland Corporation.

 Release

 TED 2023 was first released on February 28, 2012 as Peter Weyland's 2023 TED Talk (titled onscreen as TED 2023), running three minutes long.
-A three-minute preceding opening, Thus Spoke Zarathustra, was made available via a hidden Easter egg link to the website "Whatis101112.com" during the closing credits of Prometheus, released on June 11, 2012. while an extended seven-minute version of the film (melding both segments together), The Peter Weyland Files: TED Conference, 2023 (again titled onscreen as TED 2023), was released with the Blu-ray disc and DVD release of Prometheus on October 9, 2012.
+A three-minute precursor, Thus Spoke Zarathustra, was made available via an easter egg link to the website "Whatis101112.com" in the closing credits of Prometheus, released on June 11, 2012.
+An extended seven-minute version of the film (melding both segments together), The Peter Weyland Files: TED Conference, 2023 (again titled onscreen as TED 2023), was released with the Blu-ray disc and DVD release of Prometheus on October 9, 2012.